eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/unary_plus.md

 ### Type

-The type of `-` is the same as the `Invertable` type of its operand.
+The result type of the `-` operator is the same as the `Invertable` type of its operand.

 ### Meaning of unary plus for built-in types